ProSureString/proczy/README.md

 - Please use in controlled environments(ideally for home or personal use, that's what i created it for.)
 - Please create an issue on github for any issue you find!

+## TODOs:

+- make it not absolute dogshit
+- make it actually fully work
+- make it replace all hrefs fully with proxied links
+- fix 301's

 ## Contributing